 Fox was a hugely popular figure in London society and was always forgiven his vices and shortcomings.
 He had, in common with his wife, a good heart, so it was hardly surprising that in 1793, when he was on the verge of bankruptcy, a committee was formed to collect money to settle his huge debts.
 Deeply touched, Fox wrote, ‘I think it is the most honourable thing that has ever happened to anyone’; contributions were so numerous that his bills were paid with enough left over to provide an income for life.
 By all accounts, Mr and Mrs Charles Fox were inseparable.
 As his political existence entered a wilderness period, they enjoyed years of companionship and happiness.
 More than ever, 46 Clarges Street became a gathering place for Whig society, as it is now for CountryClubuk Members and their guests.

 The Fox Club lies just off Piccadilly, a short walk from The Ritz and Buckingham Palace.
-As a CountryClubuk Member you may frequent the Club at any time it is open, and take your personal guests.
+As a CountryClubuk Member you may frequent the Club by prior arrangement, and take your personal guests.
 The Club is residential, and therefore it is open 24 hours, seven days a week.